Hydrodynamics and survivability during post-main-sequence planetary engulfment: Applications to planetary engulfment

-where $\sgn$ is the sign function.
-We linearly interpolate the dimensionless drag coefficients $C_g$ and $C_p$ based on the results of the hydrodynamical simulations.
+We integrate equation~\ref{eq:eom} numerically using the IAS15 \citep{Rein2015} integrator from the N-body code REBOUND \citep{Rein2012}.
+At every timestep, we compute the dimensionless parameters ($q$, $\varepsilon_\rho$, $R_\text{SB}/R_a$) and linearly interpolate the drag coefficients \( C_g \) and \( C_p \) we measured in the hydrodynamical simulations.
 For points outside the domain of the interpolation, we used the nearest available point.
-We integrate these equations using the eight-order Runge-Kutta Prince-Dormand method from the GNU Scientific Library \citep{gsl}.
-This inspiral integration code is available as free software (see Appendix \ref{sec:appendix:reproducibility}).

-We set the initial conditions for equation \ref{eq:eom} to be $r=r_0=0.9R_\star$, $\theta=0$, and Keplerian rotation, i.e. $\dot{r}=0$ and $\dot{\theta}=\sqrt{G M_\text{enc}/r_0^3}$.
-At every timestep we interpolate the properties of the stellar profile using the GSL implementation of the moniticity-preserving Steffen method \citep{Steffen1990}.
-We halt the integration when $r\leq R_\text{SB}$, and apply the destruction criteria later during postprocessing.
+We initially place the SB in a circular orbit at an orbital separation $0.9R_\star$.
+At every timestep we interpolate the properties of the stellar profile using the GSL implementation of the Steffen method \citep{Steffen1990}.
+We stop the integration when \( r\leq R_\text{SB} \), and apply the destruction criteria during postprocessing.

-We compute the profiles we use for integrating the trajectory of the SB using MESA.
-The timescale for inspiral, as we will see, is $\lesssim\qty{e4}{\year}$, while the timescales $R/\dot{R}$ and $L/\dot{L}$ over which radius and luminosity change significantly, respectively, are $\gtrsim\qty{e6}{\year}$ in these MESA models throughout the RGB.
-We therefore assume that stellar structure remains constant throughout engulfment.
-We do not model the effects of engulfment on stellar structure.
+We compute stellar profiles using MESA\@.
+The orbital decay timescale is \( \lesssim\qty{400}{\year} \) for the systems we consider here (a \( 1M_\text{Jup} \) planet inside a \( 1M_\odot \) star at the tip of the RGB takes \( \approx\qty{400}{\year} \)).
+On the other hand, the timescales \( R/\dot{R} \) and \( L/\dot{L} \) over which radius and luminosity change significantly, respectively, are \( \gtrsim\qty{e6}{\year} \) throughout the RGB\@.
+Therefore, stellar structure doesn't change significantly as a result of stellar evolution over the timescales relevant to engulfment.
+We do not model the effects of engulfment on stellar structure, and use a single unperturbed MESA profile throughout our integration of the equation of motion of the SB\@.